-EDITOR, WORLD NEWS
+EDITOR, INTERNATIONAL NEWS

 NBC News, London, October 2023–present

-SENIOR REPORTER, global economy DESK
+SENIOR REPORTER, global economy

 Quartz, London and Bangkok, September 2021–August 2023